telerik/blazor-docs/knowledge-base/troubleshooting-js-errors-maximum-call.md

 * Use a Telerik UI for Blazor version, which is [compatible with .NET 8]({%slug system-requirements%}#supported-net-versions).
 * Clear the browser cache.

+Clearing the browser cache will reload the `the telerik-blazor.js` file and the error should go away.

+If the Telerik UI for Blazor version is up-to-date and the error persists, then clean the solution:

 1. Close Visual Studio.
 1. Delete all `bin` and `obj` folders in all projects in the solution.
 1. Clear the browser cache.